 But products made from the liquor like chocolates and chocolate bars may contain gluten because they contain added ingredients.

-It is always best to read labels very carefully and or call the manufacture of the product if you are avoiding gluten.
+It is always best to read labels very carefully and or call the manufacturer of the product if you are avoiding gluten.

 Is chocolate liquor vegan?